 Acting on feedback

 Our patients’ view of how well we treat and care for them is as important a performance measure for us as any activity or financial target we are set.

 That’s why we offer patients a wide range of different ways in which they can tell us about their experience of our services and let us know how well we are meeting their needs.

-The Trust publishes an annual Complaints and Patient Advise & Liaison Service report, as well as regular in-year updates as part of its Trust Board meetings.
+The Trust publishes an annual Patient Experience Report covering complaints and the activities of our Patient Advise & Liaison Service (PALS), as well as regular in-year updates as part of its Trust Board meetings.
 Annual reports are available below: